 Santa Themed Christmas Breakfast Ideas: a beautiful pink tablescape, with stockings hanging on the chairs, a menu, and matching pjs.

 I thought it would be fun to share some Santa themed Christmas breakfast ideas.
 This breakfast would be great on Christmas morning, or as part of your elf on the shelf celebrations, or a sleepover, or just any weekend leading up to Christmas.
 We partnered with Giant Tiger to put the whole celebration together, and found so many cute items at great prices that you’ll love.
+I love entertaining for breakfast or brunch.
+It’s so much easier than a big Christmas dinner, and a great way to get together with family or friends over the Christmas holiday.
+I hope these Christmas brunch recipes and ideas inspire you.

 This would be a great idea for family Christmas pyjamas or for cousins too.
 Our pre-teen and teen girls loved the new snuggly pjs and there were so many options that I could find something a little different for everyone, but have them still all coordinated.

 I had so much fun setting the table.
 This year I’m going with a little pink for Christmas, so I wanted to incorporate that, and I wanted to have a Santa theme.
-I found everything I needed at Giant Tiger.

 I used this snuggly soft scarf as the perfect table runner.
 It was the perfect size, and can be used as a cozy scarf afterward.
+This is such a fun idea for any Christmas or winter entertaining.

 I also used a gingerbread house mini village kit.
 Instead of using the colourful candy, we used just the white icing to create the perfect look for our table.
 I grouped the houses on some cake stands covered in sugar to look like white sparkly snow.

 I thought it would be fun to include some stockings for the girls, and I attached them to the back of the chairs.
 This would be really sweet on Christmas morning too.
 These are actually slipper socks, and they worked perfectly and matched our colour scheme.
 Just tuck the mate into each stocking and everyone gets a pair of slipper socks too!
+Such a fun idea for a Christmas brunch.

 These sock stockings reminded me of when I was a little girl.
 Way back then, we used to use real socks as a stocking on Christmas Eve.
 We used to hang up one of our dads work socks because they were bigger than our little socks and Santa could leave us more candy and treats in them.

 I attached the stockings to the chairs with some ribbon and added another iridescent Christmas ornament and these beautiful rustic wood stars.
+If it’s your tradition to have breakfast before you open gifts on Christmas morning, then starting with the stockings at the breakfast table is a great idea.

 Santa Christmas Breakfast Menu Ideas